Standing Committee on the Delivery of Legal Services

 The major activity areas include:

-Members should be prepared to complete tasks assigned to them and to devote a minimum of 6-10 hours on average per month on projects, plus actively participate at in-person committee meetings.
-Committee meetings are usually held on Fridays and generally alternate between the State Bar offices in San Francisco and Los Angeles.
+Members should be prepared to complete tasks assigned to them and to devote a minimum of 6-10 hours on average per month on projects, and be active participants during in-person committee meetings.
 Travel time is in addition to the scheduled meeting time.

 - Staff Contact: Sharon Ngim, firstname.lastname@example.org

 2015-16 terms begin: Conclusion of 2015 State Bar Annual Meeting (Oct.
 11, 2015)